damonspencerroberts/damonspencerroberts/README.md

 ### Currenly learning Elixir

-## *Most of my current work since March with Weekendr.eu is on Gitlab on a private repo*

 - 🔭 My favourite languages/frameworks to use are **React (Next.js), Ruby on Rails, Python and Elixir**.
 - 🌱 I’m currently learning Elixir.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/damon-roberts1997/) or damonspencerroberts@gmail.com